 1. One spouse feels his/her children are treated unequally in the family.

-One parent, say mom, feels she is doing everything possible to be fair to his children.
-He is not being fair to her children.
 Over time even small inequities can build up to major problems when relatively consistent.

 2. Problems with the biological parent.